madcitymultimedia/wpseo-woocommerce/README.md

 ### 15.2: September 20th, 2022

 Enhancements:

 * Adds a new assessment which checks whether products (or product variants) have an identifier.
 * Adds a new assessment which checks whether products (or product variants) have a SKU.
 * Adds support for the ASIN values and adds these to Product/Offer schema nodes
-* Adds the word complexity assessment for Spanish, German and French.
-* Improves the readability analysis for English by adding a word complexity assessment for Product pages.

 Bugfixes: